AlgebraicJulia/StateCharts.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# StateCharts.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = StateCharts
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`StateCharts.jl` is a Julia library for...